offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 G  0  0  0  1
 ```

-Notice that in the alignment graph and reversed edge alignment graph example above, ...

- * both the original's maximum path and reversed edge's maximum path target the same set of edges.

- * the source node weight and the sink node weight are the same for both alignment graphs.
-That is, both the original's sink node and the reversed edge's sink node have a weight of 2.

- * for each column, the maximum path travels through one or more nodes in that column.
-Pick any node that the maximum path travels through and add the original alignment graph's weight and the reversed edge alignment graph's weight together.
-It should always equal 2 (final weight of the alignment).

-USE THE LAST POINT OT LEAD IN TO THE NEXT POINT.

-USE THE LAST POINT OT LEAD IN TO THE NEXT POINT.

-USE THE LAST POINT OT LEAD IN TO THE NEXT POINT.

-USE THE LAST POINT OT LEAD IN TO THE NEXT POINT.

-Now, consider an alignment graph getting split down the middle column into two distinct alignment graphs.
+Items 3 and 4 in the list above are the key pieces of insight for this algorithm.
+Consider an alignment graph getting split down a column into two.
 The first half has edges traveling in the normal direction but the second half has its edges reversed...

 ```{svgbob}
 0    1    2    3    4    5           0    1    2     2    3    4    5